 With that said, choosing to live a more minimal lifestyle will improve your wealth and health by reducing chaos.
 Think about all the money you wasted on things that you don’t even use.
 Not to mention, I bet that clutter at home is driving you nuts!

-Have you heard the saying, “rich people have massive libraries whereas poor people have huge TVs”?
+Ever heard the saying, “Rich people have massive libraries while poor people have huge TVs”?
 It’s a common saying for a reason, right?

-In this Business Insider article by Drake Baer, Bill Gates says that he reads 50 books a year and that gives him an advantage.
+In a Business Insider article, Bill Gates revealed that he reads 50 books per year, highlighting how it gives him a distinct advantage.

-You may not read as much as Warren Buffett or Bill Gates, but at least enough to enhance your financial literacy through regular reading.
+You may not read as extensively as Warren Buffett or Bill Gates, but at least make an effort to enhance your financial literacy through regular reading.
 Remember, cultivating a habit of reading and personal development can pave the way to wealth, regardless of your age.

 “Read 500 pages like this every day.
 That’s how knowledge works.
 It builds up, like compound interest.
 All of you can do it, but I guarantee not many of you will do it.” — Warren Buffett